PASTAQ-MS/PASTAQ/README.md

 # Installation

 To install from source, you will need to install a suitable C++ compiler and corresponding build tools for your platform as well as CMake and zlib.
+Note that on Windows you must use `zlibstatic` to avoid DLL path errors with the bindings.
 The instructions listed here refer to the installation of PASTAQ's Python bindings.
 Currently the only external dependencies other than zlib are included as git submodules.
-To get started, clone this repository and initialize git submodules:
+To get started, clone this repository and initialize git
+submodules:

 ```
 git clone https://github.com/PASTAQ-MS/PASTAQ.git